zhilizheng/SBayesRC/README.md

 If you have downloaded our resources in previous version, don't need to download it again (althrough the format changed).
 If the links above don't work, a backup here: [Google Drive link](https://drive.google.com/drive/folders/1uxnxDjRJPzo0dTpFnERS5N2NGZX5S-sU?usp=drive_link)

+### Summary data and PGS weights
+The summary data for the 28 approximately independent UKB traits analysed in the paper can be downloaded here: [summary data](https://sbayes.pctgplots.cloud.edu.au/data/SBayesRC/share/v1.0/summary/), and the corresponding PGS weights can be found here: [PGS weights](https://sbayes.pctgplots.cloud.edu.au/data/SBayesRC/share/v1.0/PGS/).
+The PGS weights are joint effect estimates derived from ~7 million genome-wide SNPs, therefore it’s important to have matched SNP set between training and validation datasets.
+This is because if some important SNPs present in the training are missing in the validation, the genetic effects captured by these SNPs will be lost.
+To maximise the utility of the joint SNP weights, we recommend considering genotype imputation or rerunning SBayesRC with the matched set of SNPs.
+In addition, note that the PGS weights were estimated using samples of the European ancestry, so they will perform best when applying to individuals of the European ancestry.

 ## Generate LD
 Always try the LD from "Resources" section first.
 Generate LD If more than 30% SNPs are missing in "tidy" step, or from different SNP panel, different ancestry.